 Then Jon said something along the lines of, “I wonder if authenticity could be measured, or quantified, in terms of the frequency of magical occurrences?”

-I fell over and then got up and fell in love with that!
+I fell in love with that!
 How wonderful!
 What a great notion: the more we are Being Present, the more authentic we become, the more we are buffeted by magical occurrences and events.